spicetify/docs/docs/development/api-wrapper/classes/menu.md

 ##### deregister

-Remove the menu item from profile menu.
+Remove the menu item from the profile menu.

 ```ts
 deregister(): void